danielgc365/Inverse-Kinematics/README.md

 wz = (pz - (d6 + d7) * Rrpy[2,0]).subs(s)
 ```

 Where `Rrpy` is calculated by performing a rotation matrix along each axis by the given roll, pitch and yawn angles, and `d6` is the length between the end-effector and link 3.
 Now that we know the wrist coordinates we can start calculating the angles.
+To calculate the angles geometry was heavily used, to better understand how the angles were positioned the diagram below was used

+![alt text][image7]

 The first angle to be calculated is theta 1 which as shown in the figure below is nothing more than the arctan of the y and x coordinates of the wrist.